14. Interfacing compiled code (**)#

 ## [1] 1 3 5

-Note that R’s which returns either an int or a double vector, depending on the size of the input vector (whether it is shorter than \(2^{31}-1\)).
-As an exercise, rewrite the above to take that into account: integer arithmetic is faster.
+R’s which returns either an int or a double vector, depending on the size of the input vector (whether it is shorter than \(2^{31}-1\)).
+Rewrite the above to take that into account: integer arithmetic is slightly faster.

-(*) If we do not like that we are potentially wasting too much memory in the case of sparse logical vectors, we can rely on dynamically growable arrays.
-Below is a C++ rewrite of the above function using deque (double-ended queue) from the language’s standard library.
+(*) If we do not like that we are potentially wasting memory in the case of sparse logical vectors, we can rely on dynamically growable arrays.
+Below is a C++ rewrite of the foregoing function using deque (double-ended queue) from the language’s standard library.

 #include <deque>